Bringing Fire Back

 - Believe that durable solutions require a variety of skillsets and mindsets, and we are striving to make fire management organizations more inclusive and welcoming for women and people of color.
 We also support the rights of Indigenous peoples to manage their ancestral lands with fire.

-- Have more than 400 qualified prescribed fire staff and volunteers that follow virtually all the same wildland fire qualification standards used by U.S. federal agencies.
+- Have about 500 qualified prescribed fire staff and volunteers that follow virtually all the same wildland fire qualification standards used by U.S. federal agencies.

 Global Case Studies

 Our work in Zambia, Belize, and Northern Australia